The HTML Video element (

 <source>element within the video block to specify the video to embed.

-- The width of the video's display area, in CSS pixels.
+- The width of the video's display area, in CSS pixels (absolute values only; no percentages).

 If you use Apache Web Server to serve Ogg Theora videos, you can fix this problem by adding the video file type extensions to "video/ogg" MIME type.
 The most common video file type extensions are ".ogm", ".ogv", or ".ogg".
 To do this, edit the "mime.types" file in "/etc/apache" or use the "AddType" configuration directive in httpd.conf.